Daffy Duck's Quackbusters: Plot

-Meanwhile, Daffy successfully exorcises the ghosts possessing a beautiful light blonde-hair lady duck in a red night dress (with Daffy momentarily falling under possession from them himself), but upon returning to his office, he discovers that Cubish has stripped his money down to his last million.
-He then receives a call from Porky, who is returning with Sylvester from their assignment to Dry Gulch, and Daffy reassigns him to the Superstition Mountains, much to Sylvester's chagrin.
-After receiving a call from Transylvania, Daffy then calls up Bugs and assigns him to investigate.
-Bugs encounters Count Blood Count, whom the rabbit defeats in a duel of magic words, but Daffy is displeased to hear from him about "getting two couples together".
-After receiving a call from the Himalayas, Daffy phones up Bugs again, who is leaving following his encounter with Count Blood Count, and together they go up against Hugo the Abominable Snowman, with Hugo repeatedly mistaking Daffy for a rabbit.
+Meanwhile, Daffy exorcises three ghosts possessing Melissa Duck.
+After being chased back to his office by them, Daffy discovers that Cubish has stripped his money down to his last million.
+Daffy reassigns Porky to the Superstition Mountains, much to Sylvester's chagrin.
+After receiving a call from Transylvania, Daffy assigns Bugs to investigate.
+Bugs encounters Count Blood Count and defeats him in a duel of magic words, but Daffy is displeased to hear from him about "getting two couples together".
+After receiving a call from the Himalayas, Daffy phones up Bugs again, and together they go up against Hugo the Abominable Snowman.

-When the city is swept with reports of a tiny elephant, Daffy, presuming this "teensy-elephant thing" to be mere hysteria, hopes to profit by soothing the public with his "expert" testimony.
+When the city is swept with reports of a tiny elephant, Daffy, presuming this to be mere hysteria, hopes to profit by soothing the public with his "expert" testimony.
 However, no sooner does he announce to the audience that there is no such thing as a tiny elephant when it turns up on Daffy's television interview, rendering him a public laughing stock.
-Daffy decides to blame the debacle on the absent Porky and absent-mindedly remarks that there was "nothing wrong with a little dishonesty in business affairs."
-This proves to be Daffy's undoing however, as upon realization of what he said, Daffy discovers that the safe is now completely empty except for a few cobwebs and a sign from Cubish: "YOU LOSE, DUCK!"
-Things get worse for a defeated Daffy when Egghead appears with a singing telegram, announcing to Daffy that due to unpaid rent, he is being dispossessed.
+Daffy decides to blame someone else for the debacle and absent-mindedly remarks that there was "nothing wrong with a little dishonesty in business affairs."
+This proves to be Daffy's undoing however, as upon realizing of what he said, Daffy discovers that the safe is now completely empty except for a few cobwebs and a sign reminding Daffy "you lose, duck!".
+Then Egghead appears with a singing telegram, announcing to Daffy that due to unpaid rent, he is being dispossessed.
 After the repo crew takes away his desks, the building is condemned and destroyed, with Daffy still inside.
-Before impact, Daffy sadly tells the audience, "One thing's for sure, I've got nowhere else to go but up!"

-In the epilogue, Bugs is shown enjoying his vacation in Palm Springs (after the encounter with Hugo) and reading about Daffy's downfall ("Quackbusted", reports the newspaper Bugs is reading), and Porky and Sylvester are stranded in the Superstition Mountains, with Sylvester as cowardly as ever.
-After a shot of Cubish's grave is shown where it states that Cubish is still dead, it is revealed that Daffy is back where he started, as a street corner salesman, this time selling paranormal-themed trinkets (including wind-up dolls of Gossamer).
-However, when Daffy earns a dollar bill, it instantly vanishes.
-The film ends with Daffy angrily shaking his fist at the sky and screaming "Cubish!", implying that Cubish is still haunting Daffy.
+In the epilogue, Bugs enjoys his vacation in Palm Springs and reads about Daffy's downfall, while Porky and Sylvester are stranded in the Superstition Mountains and Cubish is still dead with his gravestone shown.
+Meanwhile, Daffy becomes a salesman again, this time selling paranormal-themed trinkets.
+However, when he earns a dollar bill, it instantly vanishes.
+Daffy angrily shakes his fist at the sky and screams "Cubish!".